pinkpigeondocs/Pink-Pigeon-Documentation/docs/5_Pages/2_essentials.md

 ## Colour Palette

 Here you may define up to 12 colours to be used with your website.
 If you change a colour, it will automatically be changed on the whole website.
 For example, where it says "ffffff", this is the so-called [hex-code][hex] for the colour white.
 (You can read more about hex codes [here][hex].
 If you want to find hex colours, [this website][hexweb] is quite useful), if you were to change this to another colour, all parts of the website using this white field, will change to the new colour you have assigned.
-(If you have two white fields in your colour palette, only the one specifically assigned to elements in the CMS changes.)
+(If you have two white fields in your colour palette, only the one specifically assigned to elements in the website builder changes.)

 If you are interested in getting colour palettes, [this site](https://coolors.co/) is a great resource.